 Using this agent allows you to have an "over the top" network you control independent of the underlying infrastructure whether AWS VPC, Azure VNET, Colo-subnet, or corporate network.
 This provides (to name a few):

 - Separation of network location from network identity for long-distance "motion" operations.

 In topologies using multiple VNS3 Controller's in multiple clouds, regions, zones, there are often two controllers in a given location for failover capabilities.

 Failover is always an interesting situation, how quickly should a device do it?
 You don't want to over-react to a small network interruption where the corrective action causes more outage than "waiting out" the small interruption.

 In VNS3 you can modify the client configuration file to provide the cloud host with a primary VNS3 controller, and one or more backup controllers.
-This is done by adding multiple "remote" lines as documented in the VNS3 Configuration Guide pages 48 and 51.
+This is done by adding multiple "remote" lines as documented in the VNS3 Configuration Guide page 55.

 The default failover time is approximately two minutes before a cloud host will give up on its primary controller and connect to the next backup controller in the list.

 This has shown to be a reliable set of default settings handling cloud hosts connecting to a controller in the same VPC, in a nearby VPC in another availability zone of the same cloud, from another cloud, or as a "road warrior" VPN use case.